This Day In Music: October 2

 October 2, 1975 ~ R&B, gospel, pop rock, soul singer, songwriter Toneisha Harris born in Salisbury, Maryland, USA ~ Runner-up in the 2020 edition of talent show The Voice, losing out to Todd Tilghman.
 Would go on to release a handful of singles, including Don't Stop with her Voice-coach Blake Shelton, and Cycles with fellow Voice alumni Arei Moon

-October 2, 1971 ~ Tiffany Renee Darwish, mononymously known as singer, songwriter, actress Tiffany, born in Norwalk, California, USA ~ Best known for a string of hit singles of her 1987 Tiffany debut album, namely Could've Been, the Beatles-cover I Saw Him Standing There and notably the Tommy James & the Shondells-cover I Think We're Alone Now.
-Her Hold An Old Friend's Hand 1988 sophomore album would spawn another American top 10 hit, All This Time, but failed to replicate the succes of her debut.
-Darwish has posed nude for Playboy, appeared on Celebrity reality shows and continues to tour and record
+October 2, 1971 ~ Tiffany Renee Darwish, mononymously known as singer, songwriter, actress Tiffany, born in Norwalk, California, USA ~ Best known for a string of hit singles off her 1987 Tiffany debut album, namely Could've Been, the Beatles-cover I Saw Him Standing There and notably the Tommy James & the Shondells-cover I Think We're Alone Now.
+Her Hold An Old Friend's Hand 1988 sophomore album would spawn another American top 10 hit, All This Time, but failed to replicate the succes of her debut album.
+Darwish has posed for Playboy, appeared on Celebrity reality shows and continues to tour and record

 October 2, 1970 ~ Alternative rock bassist, guitarist, keyboardist Martin Sköld born in Sparreholm, Sweden ~ Rose to fame as member and along with singer Joakim Berg main songwriter of Kent.
-The band is known for a string of hits starting in the late 1990s including the Swedish No.1 hits Dom Adra, Max 500, Palace And Main, Tontarna, 2000 and Gamla Ullevi
+The band is known for a string of hits starting in the late-1990s including the Swedish No.1 hits Dom Adra, Max 500, Palace And Main, Tontarna, 2000 and Gamla Ullevi

 October 2, 1969 ~ Damon Michael Gough, commonly known as indie rock, indie folk, lo-fi singer, guitarist, bassist, percussionist, keyboardist, songwriter Badly Drawn Boy, born in Dunstable, UK ~ Released a number of mostly unnoticed EP's before turning out his full-length critically acclaimed The Hour Of The Bewilderbeast debut album in 2000.
 Has been recording to a limited yet devoted fanbase since